 INCIDENCE OF PHOTOBACTERIUM DAMSELAE AND VIBRIO FLUVIALIS IN PSEUDETROPLUS MACULATUS

 Abstract: Pseudetroplus maculatus collected from five different localities in Kannur District of Kerala, India; during January to April, 2024 were examined for the presence of pathogenic bacteria.
 PCR amplification and sequencing were carried out, which revealed the presence of highly pathogenic bacteria- Photobacterium damselae and Vibrio fluvialis in this fish.
-Six out of 10 (60%) specimens collected from Chemballikkundu were positive for P. Damselae and 8 out of 15 (53%) specimens collected from Kannapuram were positive for V. fluvialis.
+Six out of 10 (60%) specimens collected from Chemballikkundu were positive for P. damselae and 8 out of 15 (53%) specimens collected from Kannapuram were positive for V. fluvialis.
 Presence of these bacteria in the host fish indicates water pollution and poor water quality.
 Pathogenic Photobacterium sp. and Vibrio sp. could pose threat to the health of consumers through the ingestion of contaminated improperly cooked seafood or by swimming and other recreational activities in the contaminated water bodies.
 Photobacterium may gain entry to the human body during handling of contaminated fish through the cuts or abrasions also.

 Key words: (Pseudetroplus maculatus, Photobacterium damselae, Vibrio fluvialis)